rhthsa/openshift-demo/infrastructure-authentication-providers.md

 `groupsync` config file does the following:

 * searches LDAP using the specified bind user and password
-* queries for any LDAP groups whose name begins with `ocp-`
+* queries for any LDAP groups whocp name begins with `ocp-`
 * creates OpenShift groups with a name from the `cn` of the LDAP group
 * finds the members of the LDAP group and then puts them into the created OpenShift group